awieber-twilio/FlexHackathon/apps/flexPluginApp/README.md

 # SKO 2025 Conversation Relay - Flex Sample Plugin

->IMPORTANT:  This Flex Plugin repository contains additional functionality that illustrates real-time voice transcription.
-For the SKO 2025 Hack-a-thon exercise, the transcription "features" are not implemented.
-To review the documentation for details on transcription, refer to the [README-SKO2024](./README-SKO2024.md).

 Follow these simple instructions to build the plugin dependencies and run locally.

 The following elements and their file/folder location (parathensis), are part of this demonstration:

 1. Flex Plugin (src) - Custom UI interface that summarized the Customer data and more.

-2. Serverless Package (serverless) - This serverless package is OPTIONAL contains a single Twilio Function that is called by the Flex Plugin
+2. Serverless Package (apps/serverless) - This serverless package is OPTIONAL contains a single Twilio Function that is called by the Flex Plugin
 3. Real-Time Transcription App - This is a node package is OPTIONAL and interacts with the Twilio Media Stream, Microsoft Speech Service and Twilio Sync Stream.

 ### Demonstration Architecture